Mike Bongiorno: Death

-On September 8, 2009, at the age of 85, Bongiorno died of a heart attack, while leaving the Hotel Metropole, Monte-Carlo after a short holiday with his wife Daniela Zuccoli.
+On September 8, 2009, at the age of 85, Bongiorno died of a heart attack, while leaving the Hotel Metropole, Monte Carlo, after a short holiday with his wife Daniela Zuccoli.
 His body lay in repose for a few days at the Triennale in Milan before a state funeral was held in the Milan Cathedral on September 12, 2009.
 Many Italian TV stars such as Rosario Fiorello, Pippo Baudo, Fabio Fazio, Sandra Mondaini, Alba Parietti, Paola Barale, Carlo Conti, Gerry Scotti, Marco Columbro and several other entertainers attended the service which was held by Bishop Erminio De Scalzi.

-Bongiorno was buried in the family tomb, at Dagnente Cemetery, near Arona in Piedmont.
+Bongiorno was buried in the family tomb, at Dagnente Cemetery, near Arona, Piedmont.
 On January 25, 2011, the tomb was ransacked and his body, along with the coffin, was stolen.
 On December 8, 2011, Bongiorno's body was recovered from a field near Milan.